 - salad dressings with poppy seeds

-Raw fruits and fruit juices with pulp are foods to avoid during a Crohn’s flare-up.
+Raw fruit and fruit juices with pulp are foods to avoid during a Crohn’s flare-up.
 Other examples include:

 - prune juice

-While people should avoid raw fruits when they have a flare-up, they can eat bananas, melon, and apples with the skins removed.
+While people should avoid raw fruits when they have a flare-up, they can eat ripe bananas, melons, and apples with the skin removed.

-High-fat protein sources can cause gas and irritate the intestinal lining.
-As a result, some of the foods to avoid on a flare-up include:
+High fat and high fiber protein sources can cause gas and irritate the intestinal lining.
+As a result, some of the foods to avoid during a flare include:

 - fried eggs